limsammy/guildroster/README.md

 **Key Relationships:**
 - Users can belong to multiple guilds and have multiple tokens
 - Tokens support user authentication, system operations, and frontend API access (with expiration and naming)
-- Guilds are created by users and contain multiple teams and members
+- Guilds are created by users and contain multiple teams
-- Members can be assigned to teams and have guild-specific profiles
+- Characters can be assigned to teams and have guild-specific profiles
-- Members can have multiple characters (toons)
 - Teams can have multiple scheduled raids with different difficulties and sizes
 - Raids are associated with specific scenarios for content tracking
 - Scenarios can be active or inactive to control availability